SvenDuve/conversations/context/ek_context_en.md

 ## Key Figures and Achievements of ExpressKabel GmbH

-ExpressKabel GmbH is a leading provider of cables and wires for the automotive industry and other sectors.
+ExpressKabel GmbH is a leading provider of cables for the automotive industry and other sectors.
 With a wide range of products, high quality, and excellent service, the company has earned an outstanding reputation.
 Here are some key figures and achievements of ExpressKabel GmbH:

 * Warehouse Space: Modern warehouse with an area of approx. 1500 m², enabling fast and reliable shipping of our products.
-* Inventory Management: We maintain a large selection of cables and wires in stock to ensure prompt delivery to our customers.
+* Inventory Management: We maintain a large selection of cables in stock to ensure prompt delivery to our customers.
 * Revenues: The revenues of ExpressKabel GmbH amount to approx. 6.5 million euros per year.
 Profit, Profit Margin and Earnings are not disclosed.

 We value customer satisfaction and handle orders with the same care and reliability, regardless of the size.